quat1024/BotaniaTweaks/README.md

   * dooting a crop with a horn harvests and replants it while keeping the crop sticks, like in 1.7
   * I patch Agricraft for this instead of Botania (smh scope creep)
   * Patch shouldn't crash if the Agricraft developers implement it themselves
+* change the amount of mana stored in the Guilty Mana Pool; added on request

 License and Attribution
 =======================